anhdau185/auth-service/README.md

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->

+### API Endpoints

 (TBD)

+### Testing

+[Postman](https://www.postman.com/), a popular API platform, is a helpful tool to get used to the endpoints exposed from the service.
+Here are some useful Postman collections for testing:

+- APIs: (TBD)
+- Environment variables: (TBD)

 <!-- ## Roadmap